Frequently Asked Questions

 If you would like to stay at The Outback Pioneer, The Lost Camel, Emu Walk Apartments, Desert Gardens or Sails in the Desert, use the accommodation link on our website.
 This will guarantee you the best prices possible.
 The link asks you for your details, but your credit card won’t be charged until about 35 days before the Conference.
 As it is school holidays, it can get booked out so we strongly recommend you book your accommodation now.

-Visit our accommodation page to investigate more about accommodation.
+Visit our accommodation page to investigate more and reserve your room.